xiaojielei/tp/docs/UserGuide.md

 * **Invalid index:**
   * If you try to delete an entry with an invalid index, Common Cents will inform you.
   * Example: `delete income 10` when you only have 2 income entries → `Invalid index.
-Please use an index from the list.`
+Please provide a valid income index between 1 and 2.`